lincoln-lm/swsh-challenge-pack/README.md

     - Things like starters and scripted encounters will match the species they are randomized to be
     - Optionally hide the starters (displays as Pikachu)

+## Save File
+The mod's save file (including configuration) is stored at sd:/switch/swsh_challenge_pack_save.toml.

+If you restart the game, this must be deleted to function as expected.

+It can also be viewed and manually tweaked in a text editor.

 ## Known Issues
 - Gift TM randomization is not yet implemented for all TMs
 - Matching model randomization is not yet implemented for all gifts/scripted encounters